 Alfred Hitchcock never filmed any of Agatha Christie’s novels, but if he did the result would probably have resembled Murder Made Easy.
 Which isn’t really surprising as director David Palamaro acknowledges Hitchcock’s Rope as one of his favourite films.
 The script by Palarmo and Tim Davis involves Christie’s play The Mousetrap and would work quite well as a play for that matter.
 The question is, how well does it live up to such mighty inspirations?

-Joan (Jessica Graham, BnB Hell) and Michael (Christopher Soren Kelly, The Infinity Chamber, Hoax) are throwing a dinner party.
+Joan (Jessica Graham, BnB Hell) and Michael (Christopher Soren Kelly, The Tangle, Hoax) are throwing a dinner party.
 It’s the first anniversary of the death of Joan’s husband Neil.
 We find that out right away.
 We also learn, with the arrival of the first guest, Marcus (Edmund Lupinski, The Last Lovecraft: Relic of Cthulhu, The Lincoln Conspiracy) that Michael has gotten suspended from his job at the university for something he’s published.

 But as the guests, all of whom were in Neil’s production of The Mousetrap, arrive and the bodies start to drop, that’s far from the last surprise the night will reveal.